sifophp/sifoweb/docs/API/index.md

 API: Programmer's Reference Guide
 =================================
 Sifo framework is based in the Model View Controller (MVC) design pattern.
-Use the navigation menu and see a list of classes that are included with the SIFO library.
-Some of this classes are always preloaded by the bootsrap for every execution, you can see which of them are included by default in the file `config/libraries.config.php` of your instance.
-The rest of them will be automatically included when you use them.
+You'll need to get familiar with the `Controller` and `Model` classes in the first place to be quickly productive.

+Use the navigation menu in the left for explanation and examples on some of the classes that are included with the Sifo framework.
+The full list of classes belonging to the framework is [browseable at Github](https://github.com/alombarte/SIFO/tree/master/libs/Sifo).
+These is a sample (might be outdated, but you can have an idea):

+* AmazonS3
+* APITwitter
+* APIYoutube
+* Benchmark
+* Cache
+* CacheBase
+* CacheDisk
+* CacheMemcached
+* CacheMemcache
+* Client
+* Config
+* Controller
+* Cookie
+* Crypt
+* CssPacker
+* Database
+* Debug
+* DebugMysql
+* DirectoryList
+* Dir
+* Domains
+* Exceptions
+* Filter
+* FlashMessages
+* Form
+* I18N
+* imageController
+* Images
+* JsPacker
+* Keyspace
+* LoadBalancer
+* Mail
+* MediaGenerator
+* MediaPacker
+* Metadata
+* Model
+* MysqlModel
+* Mysql
+* PaypalNotifier
+* RedisModel
+* Registry
+* Router
+* Search
+* DebugSearch
+* Session
+* Urls
+* View